 How you create and record content is entirely up to you.
-If you're doing a combination of pre-recorded and fully-live streams, you might consider using the Webex Events Production Studio to record your content and then download the stream recording so that it matches nicely with the live sessions.
-Read our article about running a test stream to learn how to practice and pre-record.
+If you're doing a combination of pre-recorded and fully live streams, consider using the Webex Events Production Studio to record your content and then download the stream recording so that it matches nicely with the live broadcast.
+Read our article about running a test stream to learn how to practice and pre-record content.

-⭐️ Keep in mind, if you use Webex Events Production Studio, Webex Events Streaming by Restream, or the RTMP player for fully or partially pre-recorded video, you still get the benefit of using Webex Events Chat, Q&A, Polling, Custom Tab, and Webex Events Closed Captions & Translations.
+💡 Keep in mind, if you use Webex Events Production Studio or the RTMP player for fully or partially pre-recorded video, you still get the benefit of using Webex Events Chat, Q&A, Polling, Custom Tab, and Webex Events Closed Captions & Translations.

 🌟 Webex Events Simulive and Video on Demand

-If you've pre-recorded your entire stream and simply want to host video online and then add it to a session or Live Stream feature, this is the method for you!
+If you've pre-recorded your entire stream and simply want to host the video online and then add it to a Session or Live Stream feature, this is for you!
 Whether you want the content to play as Simulive or as Video on Demand, the Webex Events Video Center has you covered.
-For information on how to use Video Center, refer to our Video Center guide.
+For more information, read our Video Center guide.

 Externally hosted Video